codrcodz/teaming/README.md

 /path/to/your/group_vars/${your_group_name}:

     ---
-    # Teaming configuration
+    # Networking configuration
+      networking:
+        services:                   # List of network-managing daemons
+          enabled:                  # Services to be enabled/unmasked/started/restarted-on-change
+          - NetworkManager
+          disabled:                 # Services to be disabled/masked/stopped
+          - network
+        simples:
+        - simple: p1p1
+          nm_controlled: "yes"
+          on_boot: "no"
         teams:
         - team: team0               # Name of team, applied as "conn_name" in role
+          nm_controlled: "yes"      # Determines if the interface is NetworkManager controlled
           onboot: "yes"             # Start on boot?
 Default is "yes" if undefined
+          bootproto: "none"         # Either "dhcp" for dynamic or "none" for static IPs
           ip4: "{{ team0_ip4 }}"    # Set IP address as a host_var
           cidr: "{{ team0_cidr }}"  # Set the CIDR (i.e. 24, 16, 8, 32, etc.)
           gw4: "{{ team0_gw4 }}"    # Set gateway IP as a host_var
+          defroute: "yes"           # Either "yes" or "no" to make this gw4 the default route
           zone: "public"            # Firewalld zone; default is "public" if undefined
           mtu: "9000"               # "9000" for jumbo packets; "1500" if undefined
           mode: "balance-rr"        # Set to "balance-rr" for balanced round robin
           type: "ethernet"          # This is usually "ethernet"
-        team_config: "lacp"       # Defines the team configuration to be used.
+          team_config: "lacp"       # Defines the team configuration to be used
           slaves:                   # This is a list of the slaved devices
             - em1                   # Use * in /etc/sysconfig/network-scripts/ifcfg-*
             - em2
         - team: disabled            # Subsequent teams should use "- team: <team_name>"
-        onboot: "no"              # Disabled devices should be slaved to a disabled team
+          onboot: "no"              # Disabled devices could be slaved to a disabled team
           slaves:
             - em3
             - em4
             - p2p1
             - p2p2
+       bridges:
+       - bridge: br10
+       vlans:
+       - vlan: team0.101
+       iproute2:
+       - connection: "br10"
+         rt_number: "10"
+         rt_alias: "rt_br10"
+         def_route_cidr: "10.0.0.0/8"
+         def_route_gateway: "10.255.255.254"
     ...

 /path/to/your/host_vars/${your_host_name}: